|Vagas Nerve||See Cranial Nerves|

 |Vocal Misuse||Using the vocal folds in a damaging way, such as speaking very loudly or with an inappropriate pitch (too high or too low).
 Repeated misuse can lead to permanent damage to the vocal folds.

-how to buy tinidazole online See also Vocal Abuse.
+buy Pregabalin online usa See also Vocal Abuse.

 |Vocal Nodules||These are benign growths on both vocal cords caused by repeated and abusive rubbing of the vocal fold edges over time.
 The nodules start as soft swollen spots typically paired at the midpoint and opposite each other.
 As the phonotrauma continues, these spots develop into harder, callous like growths called nodules.
 These nodules become larger and stiffer over time.
 Typical symptoms are hoarseness, pain, decreased pitch range, frequent throat clearing, breathy voice and voice fatigue.
 Often, the nodules can be cured with rest and voice therapy, but they sometimes require surgery.|